ridwanmaulanaprogrammer/geekseat/README.md

 This is for repo geekseat test

-i have 3 controller for solving problem witch namespace App\Http\Controllers;
+i have 3 controller for solving problem witch with namespace App\Http\Controllers;
 - WitchController
 - VillagerController
 - WitchProblemSolverController